chreman/chreman.github.io/about.md

 ### About me

 * Studying Environmental System Sciences (M.Sc) in Graz, Austria
-* Working for [ContentMine](http://contentmine.co/) as Training Manager
+* Currently Training Manager at [ContentMine](http://contentmine.co/)

-* Research interests: Text Mining, Scholarly Literature Recommendation, Complexity Reduction
+* Research interests: Text Mining, Scholarly Literature Recommendation,

-Right now working on a Master Thesis with the goal to specify and create an (open) dataset that may serve as a standard for evaluation of scholarly literature recommender systems.
+I [contribute](../projects) to a few not-for-profit/non-governmental organizations, whose projects circle around applying text and data mining technologies to help researchers and the public make the best use of the ever increasing number of scholarly publications.

-I will try to blog about my progress here, and to publish other research outcomes as openly as possible.
+I'm also active in the Open Science movement, and contributing to Open Knowledge and Mozilla Science Lab efforts to help open up research, and increase reproducibility and re-usability of scientific results, methods and processes.